ja2ui0/sidecarr/README.md

 **Expect quirks.** Vaultwarden, Grafana, Overseerr, etc. usually work out of the box.
 Monolithic apps like Nextcloud, or vendor appliances like Synology, might need extra steps (Synology, for example, has an iframe option in its own UI).
 Remotely hosted applications pose their own interesting challenges!

 ### App-Specific Fixes
-We’re collecting working configs and known gotchas in the repo.
+We're collecting working configs and known gotchas in the repo.
 Until that's live, open an issue and help others avoid the same problem.

-If it works in Organizr, odds are it’ll work in Sidecarr.
+If it works in Organizr, odds are it will work in Sidecarr.
 Many existing iframe fixes apply 1:1.
-If you find a good one, open a PR or issue and we’ll include it.
+If you find a good one, open a PR or issue and I'll include it.

 \* Synology, in fact, has a setting in its own software to allow iframe embedding.